“Brave Men Run” Web-a-Thon Tomorrow

 You can find more information about the the web-a-thon and what Matthew hopes to achieve here.
 I will be there!
 Will you?

-Amazon vs. Print-on-Demand
+Amazon vs. Print-On-Demand

 Apparently Amazon is making moves to drop any POD books not printed by their own BookSurge service.
 I’m not sure how long this was brewing, but stories are popping up all over.